 One issue with automotive AC is the Freon itself.
 It is an invisible gas that has no color or odor.
-Add to this fact that the most modern systems only use about 24 ounces of Freon and even a small leak can cause the AC to blow warm air over short period of time.
+Add to this fact the most modern systems only use about 24 ounces of Freon and even a small leak can cause the AC to blow warm air over short period of time.

-When you look at the standard automotive air-conditioning system it covers a lot of ground in the engine compartment and even goes inside the car in the dashboard area.
+When you look at the standard automotive air-conditioning system it covers a lot of ground in the engine compartment and even goes inside the car into the dashboard area.
 Covering this amount of area requires a lot of connections and fittings.